blancarodriguez/Coding-in-the-Context-of-New-Media-Art/README.md

 Hi There!

-Introduction to Code-Based Art is an open workshop in art and technology at CCSF, in San Francisco. http://www.ccsf.edu/en/educational-programs/continuing-education/Fall17/Art/listofclasses2/Coding.html
+Coding in the Context of New Media Art is an open workshop in art and technology at CCSF, in San Francisco. http://www.ccsf.edu/en/educational-programs/continuing-education/Fall17/Art/listofclasses2/Coding.html

 We'll make a series of projects that explore creative and interesting applications of custom technology.